albertllousas/functional-domain-driven-design/README.md

-I am not an expert of running this kind of workshop, and the goal of this post is not to explain it; but in a nutshell, an [event-storming](https://en.wikipedia.org/wiki/Event_storming) is a collaborative and visual tool that can be used for several purposes, one of them is to discover and decompose a domain into subdomains through domain events, which will discovered and clustered by development teams and domain experts together (If you are already interested [here](https://github.com/ddd-crew/eventstorming-glossary-cheat-sheet) some tips.)
+I am not an expert of running this kind of workshop, and the goal of this post is not to explain it; but in a nutshell, an [event-storming](https://en.wikipedia.org/wiki/Event_storming) is a collaborative and visual tool that can be used for several purposes, one of them is to discover and decompose a domain into subdomains through domain events, which will be discovered and clustered by development teams and domain experts together (If you are already interested [here](https://github.com/ddd-crew/eventstorming-glossary-cheat-sheet) some tips.)

 Coming back to our cool problem, let's suppose we have run this session with all the stakeholders and we got the subdomains as a result: